 Films — Live-Action

-- Blood And Chocolate, a seamless blend of werewolves and Shakespeare-style romance set in Bucharest, features a female protagonist who uses Parkour to evade all pursuit.
-So do the rest of her wolf pack.
+- Blood And Chocolate, a seamless blend of werewolves and Shakespeare-style romance set in Bucharest, features a female protagonist and her wolf pack who uses Parkour to evade all pursuit.

 - Briefly seen, in an effects-exaggerated way, in the late-1980s feature-length adaptation of Mike Jittlov's The Wizard of Speed and Time.